-The MCAC currently has a vacancy for a representative of the California neighborhood.
+The MCAC currently has a vacancy for a representative of a Civic Organizations.
 Applications are now open.
-Click here for more information and the online application or contact Kitsap County Volunteer Services at email@example.com, (360) 337-4650.
+Click here for more information and the online application or contact Kitsap County Volunteer Services at firstname.lastname@example.org, (360) 337-4650.

-The Manchester Citizens Advisory Committee meets the first Tuesday of the month (there may be exceptions - see the schedule below) at 6:30 p.m. in the Manchester Library, 8067 East Main Street.
+The Manchester Citizens Advisory Committee meets the first Tuesday of each month except December (there may be exceptions - see the schedule below) at 6:30 p.m. in the Manchester Library, 8067 East Main Street.

 The MCAC is currently meeting remotely due to the COVID-19 pandemic.